How does inheritance tax work?

 There won’t normally be inheritance tax to pay if:

-- You leave your estate to your spouse, civil partner, or a charity or amateur sports club.
+• The estate is left to a spouse or civil partner, or a charity or amateur sports club.

-If you’re concerned about inheritance tax, or don’t know whether you need to pay it, call a tax advisor or solicitor.
+If you’re concerned about inheritance tax, or don’t know whether you need to pay it, contact a tax advisor or solicitor.

 Who pays inheritance tax?

-The executor of your will makes the payment from the estate’s assets.
+The executor of the will makes the payment from the estate’s assets.
+The value of the estate may need to be reported by the executor, even if no inheritance tax is due.

 How is inheritance tax calculated?